Natural Hot Spring For All Five Senses: Tsukahara Onsen

 To keep everyone’s onsen clean, it’s better to wash your body before soaking into the onsen, especially if it is your first onsen on that day.

-While almost all hotels and Ryokan (Japanese style inn) provides toiletries, such as shampoo and soap, many other communal Onsen don’t provide anything, so please bring your own sets.
+While almost all hotels and ryokan (Japanese style inns) provide toiletries, such as shampoo and soap, many other communal onsen don’t provide anything, so please bring your own sets.
 You may be able to buy them for about 100 yen at some places.

 Everyone would like to enjoy a hot spring and relax there like you do.
 With a small amount of consideration, cleaning the stool and the bowl after use is a tip to keep everyone happy.